hugapi/HOPE/all/HOPE-3--Dependency-Injection.md

     pass
 ```

-Arguments that are passed to the `requires` function will be passed directly to the `provide` function.
+Arguments that are passed to the `require` function will be passed directly to the `provide` function.
 This will be done in the same manner as Python's `funtools.partial` and follow the same function signature.
 Any non-provided arguments will then require the dependency to pull them from the current application action,
 like for normal hug calls, or via dependency injection.
 A key point: Any dependency can have unlimited sub-dependencies.

-For unnamed dependencies, the function itself should be passed into the requires function:
+For unnamed dependencies, the function itself should be passed into the require function:

 ```python
 import json